castleXM/xm-labs-Lightstep-integration/README.md

 3. Add Custom Data with Key Name **"Group"**.

 4. Set **Group** key to the name of the xMatters group or user you want to notify.
-You can add multiple groups / users by seperating with a comma.
+You can add multiple groups / users by separating with a comma.

 <kbd>
     <img src="/media/set_custom_data.png" width="250px">